jimsynz/Muninator/README.markdown

 ## Installation

-### Rails 2

-Getting Muninator running in your app is trivially easy, start by installing the plugin:
+Getting Muninator running in your app is trivially easy, start by installing the plugin (preferred for Rails 2)

     $ ./script/plugin install git://github.com/jamesotron/Muninator.git

-### Rails 3

-Just add the 'muninator' gem to your application's Gemfile
+Or Just add the 'muninator' gem to your application's Gemfile (preferred way for Rails 3)

     gem 'muninator'